-Last updated on July 27th, 2021 at 06:08 pm
+Last updated on April 20th, 2022 at 01:23 pm

 As a parent, so many of the things you do can affect how your child behaves and grows.
-And, of course, you want to make sure that your life choices set an example for your kids.
+And, of course, you want to make sure that your life choices set the best example for your kids.
 We all want our children to grow up to become healthy, happy individuals who take responsibility for their decisions and actions.

 Tips for Good Money Role Modelling

 You could also incorporate some pocket money into this, allowing your child to put their own money into savings.
 While this may not allow them to buy the toys and trinkets that they want right now, knowing that they will someday be able to afford a vacation, or their first car, can be something they’ll want to work toward.

-Using a Budget
+Sticking to a Budget

-While it can be tempting to top up their money if something they like costs more than their budget, this won’t help them learn to live within their means.
-Instead, they can either find something that costs less, or they can wait until they can afford the item they want.
+While it can be tempting to top up their money if something they like costs more than they have to spend, this won’t help them learn to live within their means.
+Instead, they can either find something that costs less and fits their budget, or they can save their money, and wait until they can afford the item they want.

 Wants vs Needs